-There are a few ways that a beginner can create a simple and completely free website.
+There are a few ways that a beginner can create a simple and completely free portfolio or website.
 The main ones are GitHub and WordPress.

 WordPress is great for beginners who need all the help.
 I love WordPress!
 That’s how I got started with my very first blog!
 The thing about a free WordPress site is that it’s really obvious that it’s a WordPress site.
 You have an address that ends in wordpress.com and a WordPress logo at the bottom of every page.